guettli/python-tips/README.md

 # How to start?

-My recommendation: Buy a book, switch of your PC.
+My recommendation: Buy a book, switch off your PC.
 Read.

 # Avoid